thewizardplusplus/robot-fan/README.md

 _**Disclaimer:** LEGO® and MINDSTORMS® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project._

+⚠️ _**Warning:** do not rotate the proportional control handle too fast to avoid damage to LEGO® MINDSTORMS® Medium Motor!_

 ## Features

 - touch control to turn on and off: